 So far, none of the methods we’ve covered will block ads on Spotify with 100% accuracy.

 But before we introduce the best method for blocking ads on Spotify, here are a few other things you might want to try.
-Though keep in mind some of these might be more advanced, so please proceed with caution.
+Keep in mind that some of these might be more advanced, so please proceed with caution.

 Changing proxy settings to stop Spotify ads